Q . Where did Viola’s name come from?

 Q .
 Do you take custom orders?

-No we don’t.
+No we do not.
 Due to the high volume of requests coming in, and Viola’s labour intensive dyeing process, we simply cannot commit to custom orders.
 Thank you for your requests and for wanting to use Viola yarn.
 The time saved on custom orders is used to create new colourways and offer larger shop updates, so it’s not all bad.

 Q .
 Do you wholesale?